anynines/a8s-demo/README.md

 subscription.operators.coreos.com/a8s-service-binding-controller created
 ```

-Sou should validate that the a8s data services framework is indeed up and running by executing:
+Validate that the a8s data services framework is indeed up and running by executing:

 ```shell
 watch kubectl get pods --namespace a8s-system